-The word “tribulation” is a translation of the Greek word “thlipsis”.
-In Strong’s Concordance it is word number 2347, and is given the meaning, “pressure, affliction, anguish, burden, persecution, tribulation or trouble”.
+The word 'tribulation' is a translation of the Greek word 'thlipsis'.
+In Strong’s Concordance it is word number 2347, and is given the meaning, 'pressure, affliction, anguish, burden, persecution, tribulation or trouble'.
 Webster’s dictionary gives a medical meaning, of compression, as in taking someone’s pulse, the constriction of vessels by an exterior cause.
-In the N.T. it is used over forty times, and is translated into English using a the variety of different words listed above.
+In the NT it is used over forty times, and is translated into English using one of the different words listed above.
 In these places it refers to persecution or suffering which is currently experienced by believers, rather than describing a particular period of suffering in the future.
 These are just a few of the many examples: In the parable of the sower, the seed that falls on the rocky ground represents those who receive the word with joy, but fall away when trouble or persecution (thlipsis) arises on account of the word (Mt 13:21).
 Paul told the believers in Galatia, “It is through many persecutions (thlipsis) that we must enter the kingdom of God” (Acts 14:22), and warned the Thessalonians that they will suffer persecution (thlipsis) (1 Thess 3:4).
 Jesus also warned his disciples that in the world you face persecution (thlipsis) (Jn 16:33).
 Paul wrote that we boast in our sufferings (thipsis) (Rom 5:3).
 Each of these passages is describing a current experience, rather than a distinct future period of history.

 Views of the rapture and tribulation

 The three differing views of the timing of the rapture are mostly an issue within the pre-millennial, and particularly the dispensational view of end-times.
 This is whether the rapture comes before, during, or after the end of the seven year tribulation.
 It is not such an issue in other views of the millennium.
-For an explanation of the different views of the millennium, please look at the Millennium article on the NT Studies page.
+For an explanation of the different views of the millennium, please look at the Millennium article.

 Others say that the rapture will take place half way through the seven year tribulation, making a mid-tribulation rapture.
 This view is again mostly held within the dispensational understanding of end-times.
-This again separates the rapture from the second coming, this time by three and a half years.
+This again separates the rapture from the second coming, this time by three and a half years, rather than seven years.